Zahed75/backendtask/README.md

 Ideally your solution would have some way to run locally and test the results so we can fully analyze your efforts.

+<i class="fa-solid fa-triangle-exclamation">You Have to install MongoDB Compass and create a Database as your preferred name </i>

 ## Choose **One** Of the following

 ---

 > :rotating_light: :exclamation: :point_right: **Please import the all json format data into your MongoDB compass [CLOUD-KITCHEN]** :point_left: :exclamation: :rotating_light: